pulsfortjf/Dark-Souls-III-Docs/docs/source/index.rst

 Your First Playthrough
 ***********************

 Dark Souls III is not known for its user-friendly approach to learning the game.
 You begin by creating your character and then are abruptly shoved into the first boss fight of the game after a very short tutorial area.
-More information on starting the game can be found within the :ref:`start` page.
+More information on starting the game can be found within the Starting the Game page.

 FAQ
 ***********************